Best Stock Analysis Tools in 2026

 The core of Exent is an institutional-grade portfolio analysis engine.
 You connect your holdings and it doesn't just show you what's up or down – it maps the relationships between everything you own.
 Concentration risk: are you overweight in a sector without realizing it?
 Correlation analysis: will your 'diversified' holdings all drop together when the market turns?
 Sector exposure: where are you actually positioned relative to where the market is heading?

 This is the analysis that wealth managers at firms like Goldman or Morgan Stanley run for clients with $5M+ accounts.
 It's the work that justifies $25K–$50K in annual advisory fees.
-Exent puts it in your hands for a fraction of that cost, and it takes about 10 minutes to get the full picture.
-For someone managing $1M with no advisor, that's not a feature — it's the product.
+Exent puts it in your hands for a fraction of that cost.
+For someone managing $1M with no advisor, that's not a feature – it's the product.

 Market Intel – The Numbers That Changed How I Invest